aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/consolidation-function/_index.md

 weight: 20
 url: /python-net/consolidation-function/
 description: How to apply ConsolidationFunction to Data Fields of Pivot Table with Aspose.Cells for Python via .NET.
-keywords: ConsolidationFunction to Data Fields of Pivot Table.
+keywords: Aspose.Cells for Python Excel, Excel Python library, ConsolidationFunction to Data Fields of Pivot Table Using Aspose.Cells for Python Excel Library.
 ---

 ## **Consolidation function**